Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: Conclusions

-Finally, we briefly make some remarks about computational complexity.
-We have not paid special attention to the construction of nominally efficient procedures, primarily because of the inevitably high cost of ordinary index canonicalization (in the original sense of lexicographic ordering of indices via the exploitation of tensor symmetries).
-Cadabra uses the Butler-Portugal algorithm \cite{Butler1991,Manssur2002} (in a form drawn from \cite{MartinGarcia2008b}) for canonicalization, which is relatively state-of-the-art, but unfortunately still suffers cost factorial in the number of indices for tensor expressions in high dimensions involving a high degree of intrinsic symmetries as well as relabeling symmetries among dummy indices \cite{Niehoff2018}.
-As a result, the running time of the foregoing computations varied quite drastically with the number of indices involved.
-For instance, solving the on-shell 4D chiral multiplet with our first multiplet solver takes 8.72 seconds on a computer with a processor of measured average speed 4.2 GHz, while solving the 11D supergravity multiplet takes 1 hour, 31 minutes, and 16 seconds.
-The source of this difference is that 11D gamma matrices carry many more Lorentz indices in 11D than in 4D.
-Similarly, the fastest Fierz identity to compute among those in Appendix \ref{sym_fierz} is the expansion of \((\gamma_{a})_{\eta (\alpha} (\gamma^{a c})_{\beta)}{}^{\gamma}\), which involves only 3 Lorentz indices and takes 24.2 seconds to generate, while the slowest Fierz identity to compute is the expansion of \(\left(\gamma^{d e}\right)_{\eta (\alpha} \left(\gamma_{d e a b c}\right)_{\beta)}{}^{\gamma}\), which involves 7 Lorentz indices and takes 5 hours, 48 minutes, and 37 seconds to generate.\footnote{Notice how much time our multiplet solver saves by using the two-index Fierz expansion procedure.
-Solving the entire 11D supergravity multiplet takes about a quarter of the time that it takes to compute one of the four-index Fierz identities which would be used in the more conventional approach.} However, there is certainly room for efficiency improvements in SusyPy itself.\footnote{It should be noted that a significant reduction in runtime might be achieved if Cadabra used the improved canonicalization algorithm in \cite{Niehoff2018}, which broadens the number of cases that can be treated in polynomial-time.} In particular, future iterations of the module presented here should focus on reducing the number of calls to Cadabra's canonicalization function, perhaps identifying criteria which discern whether canonicalization is necessary after a given loop of ``Evaluate."
-Possible adaptations to different paradigms for tensor symbolic algebra, such as the index isomorphism approach of Redberry \cite{Poslavsky2015} which demonstrated shorter runtimes than Cadabra, also merit exploration.
+Finally, we briefly remark on computational complexity.
+We have not paid much attention to this because of the high cost of ordinary index canonicalization (in the original sense of lexicographic ordering of indices via the exploitation of tensor symmetries).
+Cadabra uses the Butler-Portugal algorithm \cite{Butler1991,Manssur2002} (in a form drawn from \cite{MartinGarcia2008b}) for canonicalization, which suffers cost factorial in the number of indices for certain expressions \cite{Niehoff2018}.
+This leads to drastically varying running time: solving the on-shell 4D chiral multiplet with ``SUSYSolve'' takes 8.72 seconds on a computer with a processor of measured average speed 4.2 GHz, while solving the 11D supergravity multiplet takes 1 hour, 31 minutes, and 16 seconds.
+However, there is certainly room for efficiency improvements in SusyPy itself.\footnote{It should be noted that a reduction in runtime might be achieved if Cadabra used the improved canonicalization algorithm in \cite{Niehoff2018}, which broadens the number of cases that can be treated in polynomial-time.} Future efforts should reduce calls to Cadabra's canonicalization function, as well as explore different paradigms for tensor symbolic algebra, such as the index isomorphism approach of Redberry \cite{Poslavsky2015} which demonstrated shorter runtimes than Cadabra.